boostercloud/workflows-framework/chapters/chapter07.md

 # The conclusion

 The outcome of a task that has been deemed `possibly failed` needs to be mapped to a business outcome, that is, a `transition`.
-All of the other conclusions are mapped just like the deterministic ones.
+All the other conclusions are mapped just like the deterministic ones.